mountaincharlie/project-one-rock-climbing/README.md

     * <a href = "https://www.flickr.com/photos/ifsclimbing/51360129665/">Alberto Ginés López at the Tokyo 2020 Olympics by Dimitris Tosidis/IFSC</a>
     * <a href = "https://www.flickr.com/photos/123572206@N08/51359121591">Nathaniel Coleman at the Tokyo 2020 Olympics by Dimitris Tosidis/IFSC</a>
     * <a href = "https://www.flickr.com/photos/ifsclimbing/51359884554/">Jakob Schubert at the Tokyo 2020 Olympics by Leo Zhukov/IFSC</a>

+Page content:
+* The Olympic medalists' information from the <a href = "https://www.ifsc-climbing.org/index.php/olympic-games/tokyo-2020">Olympic Games Tokyo 2020 page</a> on IFSC's website
+* The <a href = "https://olympics.com/ioc/faq/olympic-symbol-and-identity/what-is-the-olympic-motto">Olympic motto</a>
+* Information for when rock climbing was first thought to have been recognised as a sport from <a href = "https://en.wikipedia.org/wiki/History_of_rock_climbing#19th_century">Wikipedia - The History Of Rock Climbing</a>
+* Information for when the first indoor rock climbing gym was built from <a href = "https://www.climbing.com/places/the-state-of-climbing-gyms-in-2018/">Climbing.com</a>

 To Do:
 * mention the Site Credits page which is on the site